CP1404/Practicals/prac_08/README.md

 1. Create a new taxi with name "Prius 1", 100 units of fuel and price of $1.23/km

-2. Drive the taxi 40km
+2. Drive the taxi 40 km

 3. Print the taxi's details and the current fare

-4. Restart the meter (start a new fare) and then drive the car 100km
+4. Restart the meter (start a new fare) and then drive the car 100 km

 5. Print the details and the current fare